 Avoid paying interest on products such as groceries, food, entertainment, and travel.

 If you’re in serious trouble, consider debt counselling.
-You can reach out to Cowrywise for tailored advisory on how to walk out of your debts.
+You can reach out to Cowrywise for tailored advice on how to walk out of your debts.
 It’s a free offering from us.

 In the end, it’s all up to you.
 Stick to your budget and live within your means.
 Then you can manage your debt and not let it manage you.
 Still in need of more?
 Read our article on how to pay your debts here.